BenderScript/envoybigbook/forward-proxy/README.md

 The HTTP Client (cURL) and Envoy proxy share the same host. cURL runs as a native application and Envoy runs in a docker container

-A second host runs the web server
+An optional second host could run a web server in case of a self-contained example.

 ![You need to see the network diagram](./img/envoy_network.png)